orenwf/dsproject2/README.md

 ## Setup

 - assumes Ubuntu 18.04 LTS or newer
-- `cd` to unzipper source directory
+- `cd` to unzipped source directory
 - WARNING: THIS WILL DOWNLOAD AND INSTALL SPARK FROM APACHE AT `/usr/local/spark`
   - skip remainder of this setup if you have already set up spark
 - `chmod +x scripts/*`